Cyfrin/flux-link/README.md

 - `ADMIN_ADDRESS`: The wallet associated with your node, and where you will be withdrawing to.
 - `RDD`: You reference data directory of mainnet contracts.

-If you're unfamiliar with setting environment variables, feel free to follow the same in the `.env` file.
+If you're unfamiliar with setting environment variables, feel free to follow the sample in the provided `.env` file.

 ## Useage